 The second reason for visiting the tower is to have a chat with Mark, the tower watchman.
 Imagine spending several months a year working in an office like this?

 Mark is a local Fredonian, not to mention a walking encyclopedia regarding northern Arizona and southern Utah history.
 Mark admits his job at times can be a very lonely one; however, he feels the views tend to make up for his lack of daily human interaction.

 I am not sure who is more exposed, the forest or the fire tower guard.
 Perhaps such exposure is what makes mother nature so vulnerable to manmade and natural disasters, and for Mark, being confined to a small glass house exposes his humanity.

-I never thought I would find myself discussing my love life or lack of for that matter with a fire tower guard, and I am sure he never imagined discussing his history with disordered eating.
-Yet, it seems once again wide open spaces encourage human connection.
+I never thought I would find myself discussing my love life or lack of for that matter, with a fire tower guard.
+I am sure Mark never imagined discussing his history with disordered eating.
+Yet, it seems once again, wide open spaces encourage human connection.
 I wonder if it’s our willingness to connect that seems to psychologically shrink the vast open miles between communities.

 I knew Min would really appreciate a fire tower visit with Mark.
-Two hours into the visit I had to remind Min of our time factor, it was now late in the afternoon.
-In order to make camp before dark, we needed to move on.
+Two hours into the visit I had to remind Min of our time factor.
+It was now late afternoon, in order to make camp before dark, we needed to move on.

-Leaving the fire tower we continued south on the North Rim Parkway we found ourselves surrounded by green.
+Leaving the fire tower, we continued south on the ever so green, North Rim Parkway.

 Shadow had not played on soft grass since his puppy park days in Fresno.
 His paws had become so accustomed to hiking on abrasive sand and gravel washes.
 I am sure this felt like heaven to his feet!